RedisBloom/RedisBloom/docs/TopK_Commands.md

 Adds an item to the data structure.
 Multiple items can be added at once.
+If an item enters the Top-K list, the item which is expelled is returned.
+This allows dynamic heavy-hitter detection of items being entered or expelled from Top-K list.

 ```sql
 TOPK.ADD key item [item ...]